-Links are getting harder to build, yet they’re still arguably the most important ranking factor.
+Links are getting harder to build (and more expensive), yet they’re still arguably the most important ranking factor.

 So it’s no wonder SEOs often resort to tactics that are weird or outright annoying to get their links.

 If you don’t want to employ shady tactics or “link begging” for your backlinks, follow along with the professional strategies outlined here.